popempire/popempire.com/_lyrics/llotbw/mother-earth.md

     I don't care how great you are
     Don't care what you're worth
-    When it all ends up you've got to go on back home to Mother Earth
+    When it all ends up
+    You've got to go on back home to Mother Earth

     You may play the race horses
     You may own a race track